bartelby72/idso-coding-question/DSO-challenge.md

    - Create a Jenkins pipeline that performs the code checkout, Docker image build, and push to the Docker registry.

 2. **Write Dockerfile:**
-   - Create a Dockerfile in the GitLab repository for building the microservice.
+   - Create a Dockerfile in the Github repository for building the microservice.

 3. **Configure Ansible for Deployment:**
    - Write an Ansible playbook to deploy the Docker image to the Docker Swarm cluster.